shtse8/DartScript/memory-bank/activeContext.md

 ## Recent Changes

+- **Optimized Renderer Attribute Patching:** Added an `identical` check in the `_patch` function to skip attribute updates if the old and new attribute maps are the same instance, potentially improving performance when attributes haven't changed.

 - **Improved ProviderScope Override Handling:** Implemented `didUpdateWidget` in `_ProviderScopeState` to detect changes in `overrides`.
 If overrides differ, the old `ProviderContainer` is disposed, and a new one is created with the